Managing Slow Receivers

 Forcing the Slow Receiver to Disconnect

-If either of the queue timeout or maximum queue size limits is reached, the producer sends the consumer a high-priority message (on a different TCP connection than the connection used for cache messaging) telling it to disconnect from the distributed system.
+If either of the queue timeout or maximum queue size limits is reached, the producer sends the consumer a high-priority message (on a different TCP connection than the connection used for cache messaging) telling it to disconnect from the cluster.
 This prevents growing memory consumption by the other processes that are queuing changes for the slow receiver while they wait for that receiver to catch up.
 It also allows the slow member to start fresh, possibly clearing up the issues that were causing it to run slowly.

 When a producer gives up on a slow receiver, it logs one of these types of warnings: